goauthentik/authentik/website/docs/user-group/user/invitations.md

 **Step 3.
 Email the invitation**

-On the **Invitations** page, click the chevron beside your new invitation, to expand the invitation details.
-The **Link to use the invitation** is displayed with the URL.
+On the **Invitations** page, click the chevron beside your new invitation, to expand the details.
+The **Link to use the invitation** displays with the URL.
 Copy the URL and send it in an email to the people you want to invite to enroll.